15 Functional Testing Types Explained With Examples

 Well, testing whether the information/data is flowing correctly or not will be your integration testing, which in this case would be validating the XML files.
 Are the XML files generated correctly?
 Do they have the correct data?
 Has the data been transferred correctly from one module to another?
 All these things will be tested as part of Integration testing.

 Interface testing is done to check that the different components of the application/ system being developed are in sync with each other or not.
-In technical terms, interface testing helps determine that different functions like data transfer between the different elements in the system are happening according to the way they were designed to happen.
+In technical terms, interface testing helps determine that different software functions like data transfer between the different elements in the system are happening according to the way they were designed to happen.

-Let’s see how to test the Interface 2 in the above example considering that the interface takes an XML file as input from Component 4 and delivers a JSON file as output with a response message from the payment service provider.
+Let’s see how to test the Interface 2 in the component testing example considering that the interface takes an XML file as input from Component 4 and delivers a JSON file as output with a response message from the payment service provider.
 To test this interface we do not need to worry about the functionality of component 4.
 All we need is the specification of the XML file from Component 4 and the specification of JSON output.
 With the help of these specifications, we can create the sample input XML files and feed into the interface.
 The interface will pass the input to the payment service provider and returns an output JSON file.
 So in our example, validating the input file and the output file with the requirement is called Interface Testing.

 Whenever developers change or modify the functionality/feature, there’s a huge possibility that these updates may cause unexpected behaviors.
 Regression testing is performed to make sure that a change or addition hasn’t broken any of the existing functionality.
 Its purpose is to find bugs that may have been accidentally introduced into the existing build and to ensure that previously removed bugs continue to stay dead.
 There are many functional testing tools available which support regression testing.